Deployment

 - Reads

-mantle.config.tsand scanssrc/lambdas/ - Generates
+mantle.config.tsand scanssrc/lambdas/ - Regenerates

-.tffiles for each Lambda, API Gateway routes, EventBridge rules, and scheduled rules - Auto-wires environment variables detected via
+.tffiles for each Lambda, API Gateway routes, EventBridge rules, and scheduled rules (unless--skip-generate) - Auto-wires environment variables detected via

 getRequiredEnv()/getOptionalEnv()calls - Runs